- 1: Our Divided Courts

 1: Our Divided Court

-Because federal judges are nominated by the president and confirmed the U.S. Senate, inevitably the process is somewhat politicized.
+Because federal judges are nominated by the president and confirmed by the U.S. Senate, inevitably the process is somewhat politicized.
 But as hyper-partisanship has corrosively swept across American life, we’ll explore whether our judiciary has been infected.

 The Constitution’s framers well understood that democracy is chaotic and messy.
 And they designed the judiciary to be relatively insulated from the volatility of our fractious politics.
 “The complete independence of the courts,” wrote Alexander Hamilton in the Federalist Papers “is particularly essential in a limited Constitution.”
 Lifetime appointments of federal judges and a respect for jurisprudential precedent were intended to promote stability.